bendohan/bendohan/index.md

 I learned [QGIS tools such as model builders and execute SQL](QGIS.md)

-My class also was[mapping water channels using DEM's in SAGA](SAGA.md)
+My class also was [mapped water channels using DEM's in SAGA](SAGA.md)

 We've also worked on an experiment to investigate [reproducibility in geographic research](Malcomb.md)